lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/05-Fixed-sidebar/README.md

 ## Specs

 Here is [your objective](http://lewagon.github.io/html-css-challenges/05-fixed-sidebar/).
-To build such layout, you will have to position the left sidebar as fixed, and add some CSS to get the page content on the right.
+To build such layout, you will have to **position the left sidebar as fixed**, and add some CSS to get the page content on the right.

 ## Tips & Resources